 How to view

 As you enter each location our tour guide will share history, perspective and tell you about important aspects of what you see around you.
 Your view is automatically directed to the current area of interest.
 Just sit back and enjoy.
-When the guided tour is done you take control.
-Click and drag the view to look around at your leisure.
-Use your mouse wheel or the +/- buttons on screen to zoom in or out.
-If you want to experience part of the guided tour again just place your mouse over the Tour Guide button then click the tour topic of interest.
+When the guided tour is done you take control or grab control any time you want.
+Click and drag to look anywhere.
+Use your mouse wheel or gestures to zoom in or out.
+If you want to experience part of the guided tour again just hover above the Play Tour button then click the tour topic of interest.

-When you are ready to move on, select your next location from the thumbnail menu at the bottom of window and you will be taken there.
+When you are ready to move on, select your next location from the thumbnail menu at the bottom of the tour and you will be taken there.
 View in any order you wish.

 You can stop the tour at any time by clicking the "Stop Tour" button.
-Start it again by clicking the "Tour Guide" button.
-If you prefer listening to the guide while controlling the view yourself, click "Guide Motion Off" from the tour menu.
+Start it again by clicking the "Play Tour" button.
+Display a tour menu by hovering your cursor or pressing above the tour button.
+If you prefer listening to the guide while controlling the view entirely yourself, click "Turn Motion Off" from the tour menu.
 Background music can be turned on or off by clicking the sound button.

 Your tour guide is Keiran Murphy, staff historian at Taliesin Preservation, Inc.